Categories: Restorative Dentistry

 Answer: Without replacement, the body will register a lack of a tooth root an stop supplying the surrounding jawbone with doses of calcium and phosphorus, causing the bone tissue to dissolve and leading to a greater risk of further tooth loss.
 In addition, misalignment can occur as the teeth drift from their positions due to the gap in the smile.

-Your smile depends on your enamel to stay safe.
-This is the material that forms…
+Your smile depends on the strength of your enamel.
+This is the form of tissue…